How to create your own plant-based wine-pairing dinner party

 Peel the beet and cut it into large chunks.
 Place it in a food processor fitted with the blade attachment.
 Add all ingredients except the cilantro.
 Process, scraping down the sides of the bowl as necessary, until a paste forms.
 With the machine running, slowly pour in between 1/4 and 1/3 cup of the reserved chickpea liquid and continue processing until the mixture is smooth and creamy, 2 to 3 minutes.
 Taste and season with more lemon juice or salt as needed.
 Drizzle with olive oil, sprinkle with cilantro and serve.
 (Recipe from Chef Robert Gaffney.)

 Tip 3: Create thoughtful wine pairings, plus drop some wine tasting tips.

-Here are some quick tips from Ryan Scott, winemaker at Jackson Simon Vineyards:
+Here are some quick tips from Ryan Scott, former winemaker at Jackson Simon Vineyards: